disinfo-zone/The-Info-Web/20 - ORGANIZATIONS/GOVERNMENT/USA/Defense Intelligence Agency.md

 updated: 2025-07-22
 title: Defense Intelligence Agency
 tags:
+  - Organization
+  - Intelligence
+  - Government
-  - organization
+  - USA
-  - intelligence
+  - Defense
-  - government
+  - Military
 description: The Defense Intelligence Agency (DIA) is an intelligence agency of the United States federal government, specializing in defense and military intelligence.
 ---
 The [[Defense Intelligence Agency]] (DIA) is a major intelligence agency of the United States, specializing in defense and military intelligence.
 The DIA played a significant role in the oversight and funding of the [[STARGATE PROJECT]], particularly after the Army's initial involvement.[^1]